kohyida1997/CSPRoster/README.md

-*CSP Roster Project*
+**CSP Roster Project**

 - Use a backtracking algorithm to automatically allocate call-duty for Doctors.
-- Customizable constraints
+- Customizable constraints, such as leave days, call or non-call requests.